 These are the proposed alignments around Laurel Hill:

-In August 2018, NCDOT, as part of its 2020-2029 STIP process, announced certain regional impact projects in each NCDOT division that would now be funded under the new STIP.
-Among the projects in Division 8 was the upgrading of US 74 to Interstate Standards from Hamlet (the end of the US 74 Rockingham Bypass) to Laurinburg.
-A date for the start of work won't be available until the Draft STIP is released in January 2019, however, more than likely the project will start at the end of the time period, 2028 or 2029.9
+In August 2018, NCDOT, as part of its 2020-2029 STIP process, announced certain regional impact projects in each NCDOT division would now be funded.
+Among the projects in Division 8 was the upgrading of US 74 to Interstate Standards from Hamlet (the end of the US 74 Rockingham Bypass) to Laurinburg.9 The start of work, according to the Draft STIP released in January 2019, is set for 2029.
+The project will cost around $118 million, partly paid for by construction bonds.10

 Two New Photos sent in by Napoleon Reese, February 2016